kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 When a new Pod is created, Scheduler is responsible for selecting a suitable Node that accommodates the Pod.

-For a newly created Pod, Spec.Containers[i].ResourcesAllocated must match Spec.Containers[i].Resources.Requests.
-When Kubelet admits a new Pod, values in Spec.Containers[i].ResourcesAllocated are used to determine if there is enough room to admit the Pod.
-Kubelet does not set Pod's ResourcesAllocated after admitting a new Pod.
+For a newly created Pod, the apiserver will set the `ResourcesAllocated` field to match `Resources.Requests` for each container.
+When Kubelet admits a Pod, values in `ResourcesAllocated` are used to determine if there is enough room to admit the Pod.
+Kubelet does not set `ResourcesAllocated` when admitting a Pod.

 When a Pod resize is requested, Kubelet attempts to update the resources allocated to the Pod and its Containers.
 Kubelet first checks if the new